AbatapCompany/materialui-table/README.md

 import { AddBox, ArrowUpward } from "@material-ui/icons";
 ```

 Note: Importing named exports in this way will result in the code for _every icon_ being included in your project, so is not recommended unless you configure [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
-It may also impact Hot Module Reload performance.
-Source: [@material-ui/icons](https://github.com/mui-org/material-ui/blob/master/packages/material-ui-icons/README.md#imports)

 Example